Breakfast Cottage Cheese Sweet Potato Muffins

 Mix the wet ingredients

-In a large bowl whisk the blended cottage cheese with the mashed sweet potato, eggs, honey, olive oil, and vanilla until glossy and uniform.
+In a large bowl, whisk the mashed sweet potato, blended cottage cheese, eggs, honey, olive oil, and vanilla.

 -